 Not only has it been done, but York, Pa.-based Wagman Metal Products, Inc., the developer of Admix 7, is confident the nano-infused cement technology used in the product can go even further by reducing the amount of Portland cement in a cubic yard of concrete, making the job greener – and cheaper.

-While Wagman is still in the testing phase with the latter claim, the idea of an additive that would allow polishing of new concrete in less than a week isn’t new.
+Wagman is still in the testing phase with the latter claim.
+However, the idea of an additive that would allow polishing of new concrete in less than a week isn’t new.
 Wagman has marketed the admix under a different name for several years now.

 However, as Ryan Lakebrink, the polishing program director for Wagman’s G3 Complete Floor System, observes, “Our initial value proposition was that you can go from a subgrade to a finished concrete floor inside of a week.
 And nobody really seemed to care as much as we did.”